 Large alternative current machines are used as drives for large industrial plants or as generators for the net power generation.
 Large direct current motors are still used in few old rolling mills and factories.

-The asynchronous and synchronous rotating electrical machines have the same stator composition: a wound stator core composed of core sheet layers embodies grooves in which copper layers are regularly placed throughout the circumferential extent.
-The winding coil is isolated according to the its voltage and isolation classes.
+The asynchronous and synchronous rotating electrical machines have the same stator composition: a wound stator core composed of core sheet layers with grooves in which copper layers are regularly placed throughout the circumferential extent.
+The winding coil is isolated according to its voltage and isolation classes.
 These copper layers are connected in three phase-windings.
 The parts of the winding emerging from the stator core, also called core ends, are connected through a terminal box to the electrical network.
-The core ends are supported by complex mechanics and reinforced among each other.
-This ensures that mechanical stresses do not provoke any deterioration even in exceptional situations.
+The core ends are mechanically supported and stiffened with one another so that the current forces that occur do not cause permanent damage, even in exceptional situations.
 It is highly challenging to perform CFD-calculations for these geometries.

 Coil end with distributed winding